-Ups, downs and the race for Europe
+Ups, downs and who qualified for Europe?

 National League

-The champions will be automatically promoted to League Two, with the next six teams entering a play-off.
+Champions Stockport County were automatically promoted to League Two after beating Halifax 2-0 on the final day of the season.
+In the play-off final on 5 June, Grimsby Townbeat Solihull Moors 2-1 after extra time to secure the second promotion place.

-The bottom three teams will be relegated to National League North or South.
+The bottom three teams are relegated to National League North or South.
 Bottom club Dover Athletic, deducted 12 points for failing to complete their 2020-21 fixtures, were the first club from England's major leagues to be relegated after a 2-0 defeat by Yeovil on 19 March.
+They were joined by Weymouth on 26 April after they lost 6-1 to Wrexham, and King's Lynn Town on 30 April after a 3-3 draw with Eastleigh.

-The champions and play-off winners of the North and South divisions will all be promoted to the National League, restoring it to 24 clubs.
+The champions and play-off winners of the North and South divisions are promoted to the National League, restoring it to 24 clubs.
+Maidstone United clinched the South title on 30 April, with Gateshead making sure of the North title on 2 May.
+York City and Dorking Wanderers won the North and South play-off finals on 21 May.

 Scottish Premiership

-Celtic and Rangers have already booked their Champions League places, and are guaranteed to finish in the top half along with Hearts, with St Johnstone and Dundee in the bottom half.

-The champions will enter the Champions League play-off round - though if the 2021-22 Champions League winners also qualify for the 2022-23 group stage via their domestic league, the Scottish champions will also enter at the group stage.
+Champions Celtic, who clinched the title on 11 May by drawing 1-1 at Dundee United, will enter the Champions League at the group stage (following Russian clubs' ban from Uefa's 2022-23 competitions).

-The Premiership runners-up will enter the Champions League at the second qualifying round.
-Meanwhile, if Rangers win the Europa League, they will enter at the group stage.
+Runners-up Rangers will enter the Champions League at the third qualifying round.
+Because Rangers also won the Scottish Cup, third-placed Hearts will enter the Europa League at the play-off round.

-The third and fourth-placed teams will enter the Europa Conference League at the third and second qualifying rounds, respectively.
-Hearts are close to securing one of these places.
+Fourth-placed Dundee United will enter the Europa Conference League at the third qualifying round, after fifth-placed Motherwell enter at the second qualifying round.

-The Scottish Cup winners will enter the Europa League at the play-off round.

-Placement of clubs in European competitions is subject to change after Uefa's suspension of Russian teams.

-The Premiership's bottom club will be relegated to the Scottish Championship, while the 11th-placed team will enter a play-off with three Championship sides.
+Bottom club Dundee's relegation to the Scottish Championship was confirmed on 11 May after St Johnstone's 1-0 win over Aberdeen - but 11th-placed St Johnstone remain in the Premiership after beating Championship side Inverness Caledonian Thistle in the play-off final.

 Scottish Championship